derbear/aardvark-prototype/README.md

 ./bench.sh
 ```
 This will create in the `ledger` subdirectory the files `workload-{init-}{c,d,m}`, which correspond to the initialization data and sample load transactions for creation, deletion, and modification benchmarks, respectively.
 Once the workloads are created, the benchmarks may be run against them.

+Note that if you are executing these commands over an SSH connection, a dropped connection will terminate the generation process, and you will need to reissue the command from the beginning.
+We suggest using commands such as `nohup`, `screen`, or `tmux` to prevent a dropped connection from interrupting the command.

 # Evaluation and expected results